IMMIGRATION LAW

 Immigration lawyer for green card renewal in NYC

-There are two types of applications to renew your green card.
+There are two types of applications to renew your Green Card.
 First is renewal of your 10-year card because it is lost, stolen or about to expire.
 And the second type is renewal of the temporary two-year card.
 The two types of renewals require different applications and different types of documentation in support.
-We will discuss both type of renewals below.
+We will discuss both types of renewals below.

 Immigration Lawyer New York City Lawgenova.com